thegoatinthemachine/thegoatinthemachine.github.io/index.md

 ## Vimwiki

-I've configured vimwiki to work with markdown, and the diary feature out to be a pretty convenient way to deal with the _post/YYYY-MM-DD -> blog structure that jekyll wants.
+I've configured vimwiki to work with markdown, and the diary feature turns out to be a pretty convenient way to deal with the _post/YYYY-MM-DD -> blog structure that jekyll wants.
 Wiki [index](wiki/index.md)

 ## Blog